MrPotato30/spudjs-docs/README.md

 ## Quick start

-If you reading this - you probably wanted in pagination, don't worry, we gotchu!
+If you reading this - you probably wanted pagination, don't worry, we gotchu!

 First of all, install the package
 ```